-Video Game Console
+Video Game Consoles

 I’ve always been a huge fan of Nintendo (with some side quests with an Xbox 360 and Playstation 2), so I now have a Wii U in the house and am trying to get myself acquainted with console gaming again.
-So far I have the GamePad and two Wii Remote(s) Plus.
+So far I have the GamePad and four Wii Remote(s) Plus.
 I’ll probably swing for a Wii U Pro Controller in the future.